maxvfischer/DIY-ai-art/README.md

 ### Samsung One Connect box

 The Samsung One Connect box was then attached in the left bottom corner using velcro tape.
-Some space was left below for the power cord and to the left for the PIR sensor cables.
+Some margin was left below and to the left of the One Connect box for the power cord and for the PIR sensor cables.
 Also, the backside of the One Connect Box was cleaned using denatured alcohol before attaching the velcro tape.

 ![assembly_23](./tutorial_images/assemble_art_installation/assembly_23.jpg)